jphhoeks/jboss-seam/README.md

 ## Important

-Seam 2 is not maintained anymore, you should have migrated to CDI (Standard Java EE technology) long ago ;).
+Upstream Seam 2 is not maintained since 2014.
+This fork is an attemp to keep the project live for a while.

+Main concepts from Seam 2 were incorporated in Java EE 6 as CDI technology.

+You should use CDI instead Seam 2 in new developments, and consider migrate old apps to CDI.

 See https://github.com/seam/migration or more details here https://developer.jboss.org/en/seam/seam2/blog/2015/07/20/migration-from-seam-2-to-cdideltaspike